 Nurses are inclined to do their jobs with the utmost effectiveness.
 Only if they are handed the right set of tools, a significant rise in their productivity would be seen, and the problem of nurse burnout would be diminished.

-In addition, the training process should be detailed enough for the nurses to know that their jobs go way beyond entering data into the EHR systems, and is more about bringing change into the lives of people.
+Also, the training process should be detailed enough for the nurses to know that their jobs go way beyond entering data into the EHR systems and is more about bringing change into people’s lives.

 “In the United States and globally, we are experiencing significant nurse shortages, predicted to increase to around 1 million nurses by 2030, particularly in high-demand, high-stress environments such as ICU, obstetrics, ED, and rural health regions.
 There are many contributing factors; however, clinical systems that enhance, not hinder, our work is a major opportunity to improve productivity, lessen nurse burnout, and retain new staff.”

-These stats show how real this issue is, and if not addressed properly, a significant number of nurses would be out of the profession, especially those who are providing their services in high-stress environments.
+These stats show how real this issue is.
+If not addressed properly, a significant number of nurses would be out of the profession, especially those who are providing their services in high-stress environments.

-Embracing and learning new technologies should be made easier for them by the Health IT vendors, so their time is dedicated to the things that actually matter, and actionable outcomes are driven.
+Embracing and learning new technologies should be made easier for them by the Health IT vendors, so their time is dedicated to the things that actually matter.
+Actionable outcomes are driven.